sajit/hacks/README.md

 hacks
 =====

-Random hacks and samples of core CS concepts
+Random hacks and samples of core CS concepts.